Learn the common signs of mental illness in adults and adolescents.

 Breastfeeding is not recommended in women who are taking asenapine.
 It is not known if asenapine passes into breast milk.

-Asenapine is usually taken 2 times per day.
+Asenapine orally disintegrating sublingual tablets are usually taken 2 times per day.
 Do not eat or drink for 10 minutes after taking asenapine.

 Asenapine orally disintegrating tablets must remain in their original packaging.
 Open the package with clean dry hands before each dose.
 Do not try to put tablets in a pillbox if you take the orally disintegrating tablets.